S. Renee Brida, JD Senior Associate and Lawyer (Western Division)

-ACGA rate update....The ACGA Conference was held virtually in April and the rate committe meeting was on May 7, 2020.
+ACGA rate update....The ACGA Conference as held virtually in April.

-The economy is frozen, interest rates have changed and many have thought the ACGA would respond with suggested lower rates earlier this year.
-Well, it will happen on July 1, 2020.
+The economy is frozen and interest rates have changed and many have thought the ACGA would respond with suggested lower rates.

-See below to request your laminated chart for gift annuities and also a comparisons for rates for ages 60-80.
+New ACGA rates were issued effective on January 1, 2020.
+See below for a laminated chart for gift annuities and also a comparisons for rates for ages 60-80.

-Marketing Idea #1....Hillsdale College CGA promotion....link below is a tearoff promotional flyer for charitable gift annuities from a Hillsdale College newsletter self-mailer.
+Marketing Idea #1....Hillsdale College CGA promotion.... attached is a tearoff promotional flyer for charitable gift annuities attached to the Hillsdale College self-mailer newsletter.

-Using the Hillsdale College format I created for your use the attached WORD document for promotion.
+Using the Hillsdale College format I have created for your use the attached WORD document for promotion.
 It fits into a #10 envelope and you can include your application information on the reverse side.
-Additionally, for quick internet responses, create a web site link to the flyer.
-See link created by Haven Hospice.
+Additionally for quick internet responses create a web site link to the flyer, see link created by Haven Hospice.

 Hillsdale College flyer LINK

 WORD document LINK

 Marketing Idea #2......To honor my mother.....Is the lead story in the Spring 2020 "The Legacy" newsletter by MD Anderson Cancer Center.

 It points up the continuing use of stories showing what is possible in selecting options for charitable support.
 Most important is reinforces the importance of motivation in the gifting process.
 David Young the featured donor was a long term employee of the cancent center and stated he is not rich but found a way to make a legacy gift that fit his fiancial and personal situation.